| by Rahul Maheshwary

-How Companies can leverage Machine Learning (Artificial Intelligence) in Procurement & Supply Chain—>
+How Companies can leverage Machine Learning (Artificial Intelligence) in Procurement & Supply Chain

 In recent years, the reliance on machine learning tools has become the craze among business communities.
 It is no secret that machine learning is set to become one of the most remarkable disruptive forces in the upcoming years that will affect nearly all industries.
 We frequently tend to speak about the potential for machine learning in the future tense, but the fact is that it is revolutionizing lots of business processes today.

-Almost daily we hear of new ways machine learning is transforming business digitally, but where does this leave supply chain and procurement?
+Almost daily, we hear of new ways machine learning is transforming business digitally, but where does this leave supply chain and procurement?

-However, the vital thing to know is that if your procurement or chain supply organization is all set for digital transformation, it is ready for Machine Learning and AI solutions.
+However, the vital thing to know is that if your procurement or supply chain organization is all set for digital transformation, it is ready for machine learning and AI solutions.
 Here are five substantial ways to get started.

 Companies can make use of IoT sensors to collect usage data on essential supply chain assets, including warehouse equipment, transportation equipment, and other machinery.
-The data on its own is worthless, but combined with the power of ML algorithms, an entirely new world is opened up in terms of analyzing this used data and deriving insights about equipment efficiency and the fundamental factors that significantly affect the performance.
+The data on its own is worthless, but combined with the power of ML algorithms, an entirely new world is opened up in terms of analyzing this used data and deriving insights about equipment efficiency and the fundamental factors that significantly affect performance.
 Using this information, you can extend the life cycle of your supply chain assets and get more from what you have.

 Operational Procurement with Chatbots